jladcr/Moses-for-Mere-Mortals/README.md

-Moses-for-Mere-Mortals - Microsoft Windows addins
+Moses-for-Mere-Mortals - MS Windows addins
 =================================================
 **Machine translation for the real world**